-Task To uninstall the Visual Studio plugin, do the following:
+Task k To uninstall the Visual Studio plugin, do the following: 1.
+Open Visual Studio IDE, and select Tools Extensions and Updates .
+2. Select the Installed category in the left pane.
+1000 1.
+Open Visual Studio IDE, and select Tools Extensions and Updates.

-- Open Visual Studio IDE, and select Tools | Extensions and Updates. - 2.
-Select the Installed category in the left pane. - 3.
-From the list of applications, select Code Insight Scan for Visual Studio, and click Disable or Uninstall.
+3. From the list of applications, select Code Insight Scan for Visual Studio, and click Disable or Uninstall.